Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 What you need to do

-It is important to ensure that you ready for the changes as there may be some members of staff who are affected by the NMW/NLW increase.
+It is important to ensure that you are ready for the changes as there may be some members of staff who are affected by the NMW/NLW increase.
 If this is the case, we recommend taking the following steps:

-• Take the relevant payroll action
+• Take the relevant payroll action.

-• Write to all affected employees to inform them of their new rate of pay
+• Write to all affected employees to inform them of their new rate of pay.

-• Diarise the birthdays of your employees aged under 21 and note when their rate of pay will increase
+• Diarise the birthdays of your employees aged under 21 and note when their rate of pay will increase.

 • Review pension contributions which may need to be updated (typically calculated as a proportion of basic pay)

-• Review the affected employees to see whether they will now fall within the scope of pension automatic enrolment, maternity pay etc.
+• Review the affected employees to see whether they will now fall within the scope of pension automatic enrolment, maternity pay, etc.

 Find out more